af/envalid/README.md

 `customCleanEnv()` uses the same API as `cleanEnv()`, but with an additional `applyMiddleware` argument required in the third position:

-- `applyMiddleware` - A functions that can modify the env object after it's validated and cleaned.
+- `applyMiddleware` - A function that can modify the env object after it's validated and cleaned.
 Envalid ships (and exports) its own default middleware (see src/middleware.ts), which you can mix and match with your own custom logic to get the behavior you desire.